14 Fabulous Road Trips from Melbourne

 Echuca, is a charming town on the Murray River in North East Victoria.
 Leaving Melbourne on the Northern Highway is a 2.5-hour drive to reach this gorgeous border town, We recommend checking into the local Echuca Quest apartments which are centrally located near the shops, restaurants and Port of Echuca.

 The area is known for its Silo art and the Echuca Moama Silo art trails provide a perfect way to spend the afternoon.
 The towns of Colbinabbin, Rochester and Picola are stunning and well worth the drive.
-If you love animals then a stop at the Kyabram Fauna Park is a must In the evening, take a short walk from your accommodation at Quest and dine at the Curry Club.
-This Indian Restaurant serves some of the best curry dishes you will find anywhere.
+If you love animals, then a stop at the Kyabram Fauna Park is a must.

-Before returning to Melbourne on the third day, make sure to visit any missed attractions or explore nearby highlights like the National Holden Museum which has over 40 classic Holdens on display or the Great Aussie Beer Shed.
-The beer shed is home to all things Australiana including collections of beer cans, old Aussie household items, farm machinery, and cars.
-It really is a wide collection of something for everyone and the ultimate man cave.
+If cars are not your thing, the Great Aussie Beer Shed might be a better choice.
+Home to all things Australiana, including collections of beer cans, old Aussie household items, farm machinery, and cars.
+It really is a wide collection of something for everyone in the ultimate man cave.
 Enjoy your memorable trip to the Echuca area.

 Suggested by Bec from Explore Victoria